-- Courtney has assisted clients with trademark and copyright planning, prosecution and enforcement; traditional and social media marketing planning and compliance; sweepstakes and promotions compliance; talent agreements; and a wide range of enforcement and Digital Millennium Copyright Act (DMCA) matters.
+- Courtney has assisted clients with trademark and copyright planning, prosecution and enforcement; social media marketing planning and compliance; sweepstakes and promotions compliance; talent agreements; dispute resolution; and a wide range of copyright and Digital Millennium Copyright Act (DMCA) matters.

-- Courtney has helped major manufacturers to reduce the risk of intellectual theft worldwide and has extensive experience leading large-scale infringement and anti-counterfeiting investigations and enforcement efforts.
+- Courtney has helped major manufacturers to reduce the risk of intellectual piracy worldwide and has extensive experience leading large-scale anti-counterfeiting investigations and enforcement efforts.

 - Courtney has helped clients commercialize business technology and other intellectual property rights by drafting and negotiating trademark, copyright, patent and software licensing agreements as well as web and cloud-based services agreements.

 - Courtney has worked with clients to implement strategies to protect, develop and share trade secrets and confidential information, including through non–disclosure, material transfer and licensing agreements.

-- Courtney has advised a cosmetic company on natural, recyclable and recycled content claims.
+- Courtney has advised a clients on natural, organic, green, recyclable and recycled content claims.